AdnanZahid/ReinforcementLearning/README.md

 This is a simple Reinforcement Learning project written in Swift.

 Basically, it navigates around a grid to find the goal (without knowing it before hand).
-Then it constructs an optimal path to the goal using Q-learning.
+Then it constructs an optimal path to the goal using model free reinforcement learning.

 Here's a visual representation: